Bojinka plot: Phase II: Airline bombing plot

-The next plan would have involved at least five terrorists, including Yousef, Shah, Murad and two more unknown operatives.
-Beginning on January 21, 1995, and ending on January 22, 1995, they would have placed bombs on 11 United States-bound airliners which had stopovers scattered throughout East Asia and Southeast Asia.
-All of the flights had two legs.
-The bombs would be planted inside life jackets under seats on the first leg, and each bomber would then disembark.
-He would then board one or two more flights and repeat.
-After all of the bombers had planted bombs on all of the flights, each man would then catch flights to Lahore, Pakistan.
-The men never needed U.S. visas, as they only would have been on the planes for their first legs within Asia.

-United States airlines had been chosen instead of Asian airlines so as to maximize the shock toward Americans.
-The flights targeted were listed under operatives with codenames: "Zyed", "Majbos", "Markoa", "Mirqas" and "Obaid".
-Obaid, who was really Abdul Hakim Murad, was to hit United Flight 80, and then he was to go back to Singapore on another United flight which he would bomb.
+The next plan would have involved at least five terrorists, including Yousef, Shah, Murad, and two more unknown operatives.
+Beginning on January 21, 1995, and ending on January 22, 1995, they would have placed bombs on 11 United States–bound airliners that had stopovers scattered throughout East Asia and Southeast Asia.
+U.S. airlines were chosen instead of Asian airlines to maximize the shock to Americans.
+The flights targeted were listed under operatives with codenames: "Zyed", "Majbos", "Markoa", "Mirqas", and "Obaid".

-Zyed, probably Ramzi Yousef, was to target Northwest Flight 30, a United Flight going from Taipei to Honolulu, and a United Flight going from Bangkok to Taipei to San Francisco.

-The explosions were to be timed by the operatives before they disembarked from the plane.
-The aircraft would have exploded over the Pacific Ocean and the South China Sea almost simultaneously.
-If this plan worked, several thousand passengers would have perished, and air travel would likely have been shut down worldwide.
-The U.S. government estimated the prospective death toll to be about 4,000 if the plot had been executed.
-(For comparison, about 3,000 were killed during the September 11 attacks in the United States.)
+Each of the intended flights had two legs; the bombs would be planted inside life jackets under seats on the first leg, and each bomber would then disembark.
+Each conspirator would plant bombs on at least two flights in this way, then catch a flight to Pakistan.
+They would set timers for the bombs to explode over the Pacific Ocean and the South China Sea almost simultaneously, intending to immediately shut down air travel worldwide.
+The U.S. government estimated the prospective death toll to be about 4,000 if the plot had been executed, as compared to almost 3,000 killed during the September 11 attacks in the United States.

-If Phase II of the plot had been successful, it would have been, in terms of casualties, the most devastating terrorist attack in recent history.